garethjmsaunders/digital-code-style-guide/css/00-introduction.md

 ## Write valid CSS

-All CSS code should validate to the latest CSS specification for which it is written.
+Ideally, all CSS code should validate to the latest CSS specification for which it is written.

 The [W3C CSS validation service](http://jigsaw.w3.org/css-validator/) is a useful resource.
 You may also find CSS validators that integrate with your code editor of choice, or your browser.